CoralĀ Novalvos Delgado

 Senior Associate

-Coral Novalvos Delgado is a Senior Associate in the Málaga office, which she also heads.
-She is additionally Head of the Gay Lawyers Department in Spain as well as the Animal Law Department.
+Coral Novalvos Delgado is a Senior Associate in the Málaga office, which she also heads, and is additionally Head of the Gay Lawyers Department in Spain, as well as of the Animal Law Department.

 Coral graduated in Law from the University of Seville in 2018.
-She completed an internship at the International Observatory of Human Rights, which led to her being offered a position as a paralegal at a renowned law firm.
+She undertook internships at the International Human Rights Observatory, which led to her subsequent appointment as a paralegal at a renowned law firm.

-During this time, she worked in immigration law while completing the Master’s Degree for Admission to the Legal Profession and studying Korean and Japanese at the Centre for East Asian Studies, where she acquired basic language skills.
+There, she specialised in immigration law while completing her Master’s Degree in Legal Practice and studying Korean and Japanese at the Centre for East Asian Studies, where she acquired basic language skills.

 Winning Cases